doubleirish/mybatis-spring-boot/captions.md

 ### MyBatis Demo Intro TODO NEW SLIDE
-- Thats the theory lets look at some code examples.
+- So Thats the general theory,  lets take a look at some code examples.

 There's essentially three main Areas in the Demo :-
 - On one side we have a database and tables containing data
 - On the Application side ( a springboot App in this case)  we have Jave Beans that we'd like to load that data into.
-- and we're going to use Mybatis to bridge between the database and out application model
+- and we're going to use Mybatis to bridge between the database and our application model objects.

 Because of time limitations, I'm going to focus mainly on the MyBatis interactions and  skim over Springboot application setup and Database setup.